santoshbaruah/terragrunt-EKS-infrastructure/README.md

    - Manual triggers for specific environments
    - Scheduled runs for drift detection

+For detailed instructions on setting up GitHub Actions and configuring the required secrets, see our [GitHub Actions Setup Guide](docs/github-actions-setup.md).

 ## 📊 Observability Stack

 The infrastructure includes a comprehensive observability stack for monitoring, logging, and alerting: